Bentonville, Ark. - Seong Ohm is wasting little time as

 and office products, and as divisional merchandise manager of electronics.
 Under

-, Sam's Club expanded the number of national branded products,
+leadership, Sam's Club expanded the number of national branded products,

 piloted home installation services, and increased the quality of its CE assortment,

 Prior to her current assignment, she was the senior VP of